BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 ### Questions

- 1. What was the trip distance of the last trip which pass the 90 percentile?
+ 1.What was the trip distance of the last trip which pass the 90 percentile?

 ```kusto
 Trips